CameraKit/camerakit-website/components/docs/versions/1.0.0-beta3.10/page1.md

 ## Additional Notes and Common Issues
 ### onConfigurationChanged
-In <b>beta3.10</b> setting <b>onConfigurationChanged</b> to watch for screen size changes in <b>AndroidManifest.xml</b> will produce unexpected output when rotating the deivce on Android version 7.0 or higher.
+In <b>beta3.10</b> setting <b>onConfigurationChanged</b> to watch for screen size changes in <b>AndroidManifest.xml</b> will produce unexpected output when rotating the device on Android version 7.0 or higher.

 If you encounter issues with rotation, first ensure the following line is NOT in your <b>AndroidManifest.xml</b>.